talltechdude/node-red-contrib-quickbooks/README.md

-# Exentriq-GAIA.node-red-contrib-quickbooks
+# node-red-contrib-quickbooks
-Node-RED node for Intuit's Quickbooks integration
+Node-RED node for Intuit's Quickbooks integration with oAuth2 integration